vedaRadev/sre-take-home-exercise-go/README.md

 The debug logging I added clutters the screen and makes finding information harder.
 I implemented a slightly smarter arg parser since the previous way I was doing it wasn't flexible enough to support multiple flags in a convenient manner.

+### Remove `io.ioutil.ReadFile` in favor of `os.ReadFile
+##### Discovery
+LSP alerted me to the fact this was deprecated since Go 1.16.
+I just didn't get around to changing it until now.

+##### Why?
+"Cleanliness." `io.ioutil.ReadFile` just wraps `os.ReadFile` anyway.
+Features that are deprecated are usually likely to be removed in future versions.